AI-Bassem/moviebot/README.md

 - User inputs are queried against this index using QueryEngine from LlamaIndex.
 - The relevant text from the index is then sent to the OctoAI LLM endpoint using langchain.
-- Responses from the OctoAI API are displayed in the Streamlit chat interface
+- Responses from the OctoAI API are displayed in the Streamlit chat interface WHAT’S NEXT
+Tell your users what they should do after they've finished this page Code walkthrough: csv file chat app